VTsuprov/jmri/README.md

 # jmri - UNDER CONSTRUCTION
 Full access to the railroad model with NodeJS via JMRI JSON Servlet.
+Feedback is available through subscription to events.

 The JMRI JSON Services provide access to JMRI via JSON data objects via a RESTful interface via a socket interface over WebSockets.

 ## Prerequisites
-JMRI server run and connected to your DCC Command station
+JMRI server run and connected to your DCC Command station.
+To start getting events you have to call a get or a set function for the objects (sensor, throttle, turnout).

 ## Installation